-Each year the program admits approximately five students who demonstrate promise in academic, clinical, and research training.
+Each year the program admits a small number of students who demonstrate promise in academic, clinical, and research training.

 In addition to

 academic transcripts and GRE scores (Psychology Subject Test not required), the Admissions Committee is attentive to grades, letters of recommendation, personal statement, and relevant professional

 and research experiences.
 Applicant research interests and professional goals are used to match each applicant with a clinical faculty mentor prior to admission.
 After an initial screening of submitted materials, the most qualified applicants are invited to an Open House to tour the facilities and meet with clinical faculty.

 We require submission of recent GRE General Test scores as part of our admissions process.
 Because of public health concerns, the GRE is currently administered on your own computer at home and is proctored online.
 In the months of July, August, and September of 2020, home testing will be available daily.
 For details of testing in October and beyond, please visit the Educational Testing Service GRE at home website.